bpkroth/bpkroth.github.io/about.md

 - Benchmarking

 I've dabbled in a variety of these areas with a touch of "ML for Systems" in the last number of years.
-But in general, I like going deep, measure first, and using those insights to make things more stable, effecient, fast, etc.
+But in general, I like going deep, measure first, and using those insights to make things more stable, efficient, fast, etc.

 I am one of the original developers and maintainers of the [MLOS](https://github.com/microsoft/MLOS) project and also help maintain [benchbase](https://github.com/cmu-db/benchbase).
 Together we use these to provide benchmarking and autotuning as a service within Azure Data.